kolitiri/blogging-time/_posts/2024-10-13-python-metaclasses.md

 ---
 title: Python Metaclasses to the rescue
 description: >-
-  Using Python metaclasses to add extra functionality to a class
+  Using Python metaclasses to add special logic in a class
-author: Christos Liontos
 date: 2024-10-13 18:00:00 +0100
 categories: [Python, Tutorial]
 tags: [python-metaclasses]
 tok: true
 ---

-# Python Metaclasses to the rescue [13/10/2024]
+# Python Metaclasses to the rescue

 ## How it started